LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 5. What is the most important factor affecting a client subscription to a term deposit?
 Which clients are more likely to subscribe to a term deposit?

+The data story is organized as follows: Firstly, we will make a short description of our datasets, and introduce the methods used in preprocessing the data...

-## datasets
+## Datasets

+We collect the Bank Marketing Data Set from the UCI Machine Learning Repository.
+The datasets is based on direct marketing campaign of a bank.
+Basically, the employees from the bank would make phone calls to the clients and convince them to make a term deposit with their bank.
+After the phone calls, the decision of the client will be noted - whether they accept the subscribtion or not, together with the information of the clients.
+In out datasets, there are 41188 samples in total, and each with 20 features.

--	In the project, we use the Bank Marketing Data Set from the UCI Machine Learning Repository.
-There are 41188 observations each with 20 features such as a client’s age, sex, and job.
+such as a client’s age, sex, and job.
 The observations are ordered by date (from May 2008 to November 2010).
 The dependent variable is ‘y’ indicating whether a client subscribes to the bank term deposit.
 The dataset is highly imbalanced because few people subscribe to the bank term deposit.
 The ratio of subscribed (‘Yes’) bank term deposit and not ('no') subscribed in the data is roughly 1:8.
 Besides, there are missing or unknown values such as ‘education’, ‘housing’ and ‘loan’ in the dataset because some people would not like to tell their private information to the banking representative.
 We will discard the rows containing missing values.

 ## Data Wash